Tarow/dockdns/README.md

   - name: somedomain.com # Root name of the zone
     provider: cloudflare # Name of the provider.
 Currently only Cloudflare is supported
     apiToken: ... # API Token, needs permission 'Zone.Zone' (read) and Zone.DNS (edit).
 Can also be passed as environment variable: SOMEDOMAIN_COM_API_TOKEN
-    zoneID: ... # ZoneID of this zone.
+    zoneID: ... # Optional: If not set, will be fetched dynamically.
+ZoneID of this zone.
 Can also be passed as environment variable: SOMEDOMAIN_COM_ZONE_ID

 dns:
   a: true # Update IPv4 addresses